python-botogram/botogram/docs/custom-components.rst

   give the end-user a hint about when that thing was defined.
 Also, make sure your name isn't used by someone else, for example adding your nickname as a prefix.

 * **Don't assume your component will be used only by one bot**.
 Try to design your component in a way it can be used by multiple bots at once.
-This includes the use of :py:func:`botogram.pass_bot` when you need the bot instance, and avoiding to store data of all the bots in the same place.
+This includes the use of :py:func:`botogram.pass_bot` when you need the bot instance, and the use of shared memory.

+* **Store everything in the shared memory**. :ref:`Shared memory
+  <shared-memory>` provides a simple way to store your component's data,
+  synchronizes its content between multiple workers, and isolates automatically multiple bots.

 * **Allow customizations both via the constructor and attributes**.
 Users should be able to use your bot the way they like, so you should allow them both to initialize the component with all the customizations, for a direct